-Atwood, Henry L.
+Atwood, Henry Luke

 Age: 34, credited to Stowe, VT

 Birth: 10/02/1830, Stowe, VT

 Alias?: None noted

 Mountain View Cemetery, San Bernardino, CA

 Check the cemetery for location/directions and other veterans who may be buried there.

-My great-grandfather, Lorenzo M. Atwood was attached to the Sixth Infantry, Company A, during the civil war.
+My great grandfather, Lorenzo M. Atwood was attached to the Sixth Infantry, Company A, during the civil war.
 He was wounded in the battle of the Wilderness.

-He was shot in the jaw on the first day of battle and the surgeons didn't think he would survive.
+He was shot in the jaw in the first day of battle and the surgeons didn't think he would survive.
 They left him, with the bullet in his face for three days before they would operate.
 He, himself held the pan under his jaw while they scraped the bone.

 Lorenzo, died from that wound many years later1, when cancer sit in.
 From the time of the wound, until his death, he would have a crooked smile.